 - You can transfer Ultimate Rewards points, but only to another Chase card with Ultimate Rewards belonging to you, or one member of your household (Chase business cards also allow you to transfer points to a joint business holder if they are an authorized user on the account).

-So I can transfer points from my no-annual fee Chase Ink Cash card to my “premium” Chase Sapphire Reserve account.
+So I can transfer points from my no-annual-fee Chase Ink Cash card to my “premium” Chase Sapphire Reserve account.
 By doing that, the points immediately become worth 50% more if I use them to book travel through the Chase Travel Portal and they also become eligible to transfer to any of the airline and hotel travel partners.

-This was huge perk, as different cards from Chase earn bonuses in different categories.
+This was a huge perk, as different cards from Chase earn bonuses in different categories.
 The Freedom Unlimited earns 1.5 points for all charges.
 The Chase Ink Cash business card earns 5 points per dollar for purchases at office supply stores.
 Instead of just getting a statement credit for those points (which is OK), I’d much rather transfer them to my Sapphire Reserve account and then transfer them to Hyatt and book a hotel room in Key West where I could get 2.5 cents of value per point.
 That’s a 12.5% return on points earned in a 5x category (5 x 2.5).

 The Rumor And What To Do

 The big rumor is that Chase is planning a major change to what type of transfers they will allow between accounts.
 The problem is that no one knows if that change will ever happen, what that change will be and if/how much notice Chase will give before it takes effect.